Water silo for fish breeding farms

 The installation of the fish tank needs very limited materials and tools.
 This allows for a speedy installation of breeding tanks.
 The operational costs are limited, because all breeding activities take place on and above ground level.
 The breeding tanks have a height of approximately 1.50 meters above ground level.
 These tanks are suitable for export to the continents of Africa, Asia, South and Middle Americas, and the rest of the world.

-Advantages water tanks for fish farms
+Advantages water tanks for fish farms by BUWATEC

 - Control fish production with water tanks, with a perfect balance between operational costs and market prices.